 A Northern Flicker flew across the clearing.

 A Western Wood Pewee darted in and out from a low hanging branch.
-Another flycatcher flew in – an Olive-sided Woodpecker.
+Another flycatcher flew in – an Olive-sided Flycatcher.
 It was hotly pursued by a juvenile squawking to be fed.
 As we watched, the flycatcher activity picked up, with several of both species, including numerous juveniles, zipping between trees on the edges of the forest.

 There also were Mountain Chickadees and Yellow-rumped Warblers busy in the same area.